Feminist urbanism: Theory

-The Commons
+The commons

-The Commons is a theory and socio-economic movement that opposes capitalist and patriarchal ideals of property and labor, in favor of a socialist collaboration among communities to meet the responsibilities of housework and care-work.
+The commons is a theory and socio-economic movement that opposes capitalist and patriarchal ideals of property and labor, in favor of a socialist collaboration among communities to meet the responsibilities of housework and care-work.
 Commons in the context of Feminist urbanism refers to shared spaces and shared resources.
 Urban farming, community gardens, childcare facilities and shared kitchens are some examples of these types of spaces that allow for different forms of cooperation and collaboration in basic daily activities.
 The theory proposes embracing the local culture and resources, rejecting a universalization of space or policy, by rather adapting these to the needs of different communities.

-In Evicted, Matthew Desmond shares how communities of distressed neighborhoods in Milwaukee helped each other with payments, errands, and other emergencies, more so than communities in wealthier neighborhoods.
+Matthew Desmond has written about how communities of distressed neighborhoods in Milwaukee helped each other with payments, errands, and other emergencies, more so than communities in wealthier neighborhoods.
 These exchanges of favors elevated the stability of community members and created an environment that was much more caring and “human”.
 However, Desmond notes that communities that had experienced trauma would be less likely to engage in collaborative actions to improve their quality of life.
-He notes, “A community that saw so clearly its own pain had a difficult time also sensing its potential.”
+He notes: “A community that saw so clearly its own pain had a difficult time also sensing its potential.”

-The Commons theory is often associated to a movement away from private ownership and commodities to the extent in which they start to divide and alienate our spaces and our communities.
-In her book, Re-Enchanting the World: Feminism and the Politics of the Commons, Federici defines the commons or commoning as a “collective re-appropriation and collective struggle against the ways we have been divided” and as a practice of “putting more and more of your life outside the reaches of commodification or extraction”.
+The commons theory is often associated to a movement away from private ownership and commodities to the extent in which they start to divide and alienate our spaces and our communities.
+In her book, Re-Enchanting the World: Feminism and the Politics of the Commons, Silvia Federici defines the commons or commoning as a “collective re-appropriation and collective struggle against the ways we have been divided” and as a practice of “putting more and more of your life outside the reaches of commodification or extraction.”
 She argues that living in a world driven by competition and individual prosperity at the expense of others is a recipe for defeat.
 Capitalism in the context of quality of life, has failed to provide an equalitarian access to resources and has not met the basic needs of many populations, leaving them in vulnerable economic, political, and social contexts.
-Federici argues that The Commons can be a way to oppose capitalism by working together as a mode of survival and prosperity.
+Federici argues that the commons can be a way to oppose capitalism by working together as a mode of survival and prosperity.

 This theory, in recent years, has become popular in conversations about climate change as shared resources and spaces are ways to reduce waste, increase density and promote more green, sustainable, walkable, and accessible spaces for all.